bahadirdonmez/arch-linux/INSTALLATION.md

     This will be our `/boot`.

-### Mount the Filesystems

-1. Mount the `/dev/nvme0n1p3` partition to `/mnt`.
-This will be our `/`:
+2. **Swap Partition :**

+    Initialize the swap partition `/dev/nvme0n1p2` to provide additional virtual
+    memory:

     ```bash
+    # mkswap /dev/nvme0n1p2
+    ```

+3. **Root Partition:**

+    Format the root partition `/dev/nvme0n1p3` as EXT4.

+    ```bash
+    # mkfs.ext4 /dev/nvme0n1p3
+    ```

+    This will be our `/`.

+### Mounting Filesystems

+Before installation, you must mount the newly formatted partitions.

+1. **Root Partition:**

+    Mount the root partition `/dev/nvme0n1p3` to `/mnt`:

+    ```bash
     # mount /dev/nvme0n1p3 /mnt
     ```

+2. **EFI System Partition:**

-2. Create a `/boot` mountpoint and mount the `/dev/nvme0n1p1` partition to `/mnt/boot`.
+    Create a mount point for the boot partition `/dev/nvme0n1p1` at `/mnt/boot` and mount it:
-This will be our `/boot`:

     ```bash
     # mount --mkdir /dev/nvme0n1p1 /mnt/boot
     ```

+3. **Swap Partition :**

-3. Enable swap on `/dev/nvme0n1p3` partition using `swapon`:
+    Enable swap for the partition `/dev/nvme0n1p2`:

     ```bash
     # swapon /dev/nvme0n1p2
     ```

-## Install the Base System
+## Base System Installation

-Now we are ready to install the Arch Linux base system.

-Use the `pacstrap` command to install the `base` package and other necessary packages such as `linux` and `linux-firmware`:
+Install the essential base system along with the Linux kernel and firmware.

 ```bash
 # pacstrap -K /mnt base linux linux-firmware
 ```

-This will install the basic packages needed for a functional system.

 ## Generating the fstab

-The fstab (file system table) is a configuration file that contains information about the file systems mounted at boot time.
-Run the following command to generate the fstab:
+Generate the fstab (file system table) configuration file to define how disk partitions, block devices, or remote file systems are mounted into the filesystem:

 ```bash
 # genfstab -U /mnt >> /mnt/etc/fstab
 ```

-This command generates the fstab based on the current disk configuration and writes it to `/mnt/etc/fstab`.

-## Chroot
+## Change Root (chroot)

-Now, change the root directory of the current shell to the newly installed system using the `arch-chroot` command:
+Switch to the root environment of your newly installed system:

 ```bash
 # arch-chroot /mnt
 ```

-From this point, any command you run will affect the new system.
+This step allows you to execute commands as if your new system were already running.

-## Install Essential Packages
+## Essential Package Installation

 Now we are ready to install the essential packages for Arch Linux.

+1. **NetworkManager:**

-1. Install the `networkmanager` package, which allows you to configure and manage network connections:
+    `NetworkManager` allows you to configure and manage network connections.

     ```bash
     # pacman -Syu networkmanager